arkency/posts/posts/2018-05-09-correlation-id-and-causation-id-in-evented-systems.md

 end
 ```

-of course if you don't publish many events, it might be easier to apply it manually, once.
+of course, if you don't publish many events, it might be easier to apply it manually, once.

 ```ruby
 class MyEventHandler